mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 named for that sector.

-The Imperial Navy is a tool for diplomacy and conquest as needs dictate; the Emperor’s own sabre.
+The Imperial Navy is a tool for diplomacy and conquest as needs dictate; the Emperor's own sabre.
 The Imperial Navy has some of the largest and most powerful vessels in space – dreadnoughts, battle tenders and other mighty warships.